GSA/https/pages/index.md

 <a name="footnote-2" href="#footnote-source-2">⬑ 2.</a> In the context of HTTPS on the web, a certificate authority is a third party organization or company trusted by browsers and operating systems to issue digital certificates on behalf of domain owners.

 <a name="footnote-3" href="#footnote-source-3">⬑ 3.</a> Allowing HTTP connections for the sole purpose of redirecting clients to HTTPS connections is acceptable and encouraged.
-HSTS headers should specify a max-age of at least 1 year.
+HSTS headers must specify a max-age of at least 1 year.

 <a name="footnote-4" href="#footnote-source-4">⬑ 4.</a> "Intranet" is defined here as a computer network that is not directly reachable over the public internet.